AhmadovS/csc488/A4/functions-design.md

 - routine: either a function or a procedure.
 - In the byte codes below, variables prefixed with $ (e.g. $L) are computed at compile time.
 - All lexical levels and return addresses are computed at compile time.
-- for a lexical level $L, ADDR $L 0 points to the bottom of acivation record for that lexical leve.
-- For any routine at lexical level $L, ADDR $L 0 points to beginning of it's activation record (which is the address of return value).
+- For any routine at lexical level $L, `ADDR $L 0` points to beginning of it's activation record (which is the address of return value).

 Imagine we are currently executing routine P which calls routine Q. P has the responsibility to update the display only for the lexical level of P. It then creates the activation record for Q and evaluates its arguments, and then branches to the first instruction of the routine Q.